JasonCDN/ARDVARC/libraries/ArmControl/README.md

 # Arm Control

 This document will describe how the ArmControl API works, like a tutorial.
 The aim is to take you through how to use all the features of the ArmControl API to make full use of the arm.
+Note also that the ArmControl API has the functions required to handle the dump bin.
+This is a choice made because the dump bin is effectively part of the collection mechanism, and it keeps the same library having control of all the servos.

 There are different levels of features.
-High-level features like `stowTarget()` will coordinate all the servos to put the collected target in the stow bin.
-Low level features, such as `setFirstArmAngle(theta, [speed])` will move the lower part of the arm to the desired `theta`, at a given percentage of its total possible `speed`.
+High-level features like `collectTarget()` will coordinate all the servos to put the collected target in the stow bin.
+Low level features, such as `setBase(theta)` will move the lower part of the arm to the desired `theta`.

 Each method in the API is attached to the **ArmControl** class.
-Think of this class sort of like a person, who can be given tasks (like "stow target") and will carry them out for you - without you needing to think about the details.
+Think of this class sort of like a person, who can be given tasks (like "collect target") and will carry them out for you - without you needing to think about the details.
 This person's job is to control the mechanical arm.